xMazzmax/coiffeur-seren/README.md

    \+ ... would move over all existing reviews to the new profile.
    \- ... request could take up to two weeks and still be rejected.

-My client wanted to choose the first option as he thought he could get new reviews fast.
+My client wanted to choose the first option as he thought he could get new reviews quickly.
 I told him the decision is up to him, but if I was in his shoes, I'd choose the second option first because he had nothing to lose and everything to win with it.
 If Google accepted the request he would get to keep all his great reviews which we could use on the website as social proof of how great his service is.
 If he waited two weeks and his request was rejected, he could still delete the old profile.
 He liked my suggestion chose that path.
 I also updated his opening hours, cover picture, logo and also the website address once it went live.

 **Apple Business Account**
 During the project I came to the realization that Apple users don't use Google Maps, they use Apple Maps instead.
 I informed my client about it, created him an Apple Business Account, did everything necessary to claim his existing shop on Apple Maps and updated everything like on Google Maps by the end of the project.